dbjgodbj/dns-mx-record/README.md

 A web application that displays the IP addresses and mail hosts associated with a user-entered domain name.

 ## Requirements
-· The application should be written in either Python or Go
+· The application should be written in Go

 · The application should listen on port 8080